LEARNAcademy/Instructor-Handbook/README.md

 This is the home of the curriculum and includes materials for just about all the lessons and challenges the course covers.

-Notice that it is a repo within the LearnAcademy Github organization.
+Notice that it is a repo within the LearnAcademy GitHub organization.

 This version of the syllabus is where all cohort syllabi derive.
 For each cohort a Github organization is created and the current version of the Learn syllabus is forked to that organization.